Battle of Pumpkin Creek

 The Battle of Pumpkin Creek, also known as the Volborg fight, was fought February 7–8, 1880, by United States Soldiers, and Scouts, against Sioux warriors.
-The Battle occurred near Pumpkin Creek, a tributary of Toungue River, in Montana Territory, in present-day Montana, United States.
+The Battle occurred near Pumpkin Creek, a tributary of Tongue River, in Montana Territory, in present-day Montana, United States.

 Background

 Early in 1880, the Lakota began warring along the Yellowstone River near Fort Keogh.
 On February 3, Hunkpapa Lakota fought with Gros Ventres, and 15 Lakota Sioux attacked three hay cutters on the Powder River, killing one, and mortally wounding another.
 The surviving worker reported the incident to Fort Keogh, and Sergeant Thaddeus B. Glover, Corporal Edwards, Private Charles W. Gurnsey, Private George E. Douglass, and four other soldiers of Company B, 2nd United States Cavalry Regiment, and seven Indian scouts were ordered out on February 5, in search of the Lakota responsible.

 The battle

 On February 7, 1880, after a pursuit of about 65 mi, the small detachment of 15 soldiers and Indian scouts under Sergeant Glover located a group of six Lakota Sioux Warriors near Pumpkin Creek.
 The temperature read 56 degrees Fahrenheit below zero.
 The soldiers and scouts quietly surrounded the warriors who were in a rock formation.
 Private George E. Douglass exposed himself too far over the edge of a ridge and was immediately spotted by a warrior who fired, killing him instantly.
 Both sides then fired shots at each other, and one Sioux warrior was killed, and two were wounded.
 Private Charles W. Gurnsey of Glover's detachment was wounded.
 The engagement was decided when Company F, of the 5th United States Infantry Regiment under the command of Captain Simon Snyder arrived the next morning from Fort Keogh.
 With the now much larger force of over sixty United States soldiers, the four remaining Lakota warriors surrendered.
 The action as recalled by Sergeant Glover: